Collab4Sloth/Documentation/doc/docs/Started/Examples/MassDiffusion/example1/index.md

 ### __Statement of the problem__

-This example code is based on the example 16 on MFEM's website.
+This example code is based on the ["Example 16: Time Dependent Heat Conduction",  on MFEM's website](https://mfem.org/examples/).
 It solves a diffusion equation in a 2D star $`\Omega`$ (GMSH mesh coming from MFEM examples).

 ```math